syncfusion-content/uwp-docs/uwp/Barcode/Symbology-Settings.md

 ### Encoding

-The encoding of the DataMatrix barcode can be modified using the ‘Encoding’ property.
+The encoding of the DataMatrix barcode can be modified using the 'Encoding' property.
 The DataMatrixEncoding enumeration has the following four encoding schemes.

 * ASCII
 * ASCIINumeric